Onfido

 case OnfidoFlowError.cameraPermission:

-// It happens if the user denies permission to the sdk during the flow
+// Occurs if the user denies permission to the SDK during the flow

 case OnfidoFlowError.microphonePermission:

-// It happens when the user denies permission for microphone usage by the app during the flow
+// Occurs when the user denies permission for microphone usage by the app during the flow

 case OnfidoFlowError.failedToWriteToDisk:

-// It happens when the SDK tries to save capture to disk, maybe due to a lack of space
+// Occurs when the SDK tries to save capture to disk, maybe due to a lack of space

 case OnfidoFlowError.upload(let OnfidoApiError):

-// It happens when the SDK receives an error from a API call see [https://documentation.onfido.com/#errors](https://documentation.onfido.com/#errors) for more information
+// Occurs when the SDK receives an error from an API call, see [https://documentation.onfido.com/#errors](https://documentation.onfido.com/#errors) for more information

 case OnfidoFlowError.exception(withError: let error, withMessage: let message):

-// It happens when an unexpected error occurs, please contact [ios-sdk@onfido.com](mailto:ios-sdk@onfido.com?Subject=ISSUE%3A) when this happens
+// Returned when an unexpected error occurs, please contact [ios-sdk@onfido.com](mailto:ios-sdk@onfido.com?Subject=ISSUE%3A) when this happens

 case OnfidoFlowError.invalidImageData:

-// It happens when the SDK tries to save capture to disk, but the image failed to compress to JPEG data
+// Occurs when the SDK tries to save capture to disk, but the image failed to compress to JPEG data

 case OnfidoFlowError.versionInsufficient:

-// It happens when the workflow version is insufficient
+// Occurs when the workflow version is insufficient

 default: // necessary because swift